 Long-term overview of the public funds spent on energy research in Switzerland and in the member countries of the International Energy Agency IEA.
 Real values (corrected for inflation) are shown, which for Switzerland range between 0.3 and 0.65 per thousand of gross domestic product.
 Funds are broken down according to the classification of the IEA.
 In 2018, the public sector has spent CHF 404 million on energy research.
-The ETH Domain contributed the largest share of this, 39 % (see chart on next page).
+The ETH Domain contributed the largest share of this, 39 %.
 Together with the Swiss National Science Foundation, the SFOE was the third largest research sponsor after Innosuisse (13 %) with a share of 9 and 8 % respectively.
-Of the CHF 35.3 million spent by the SFOE in 2018, around CHF 18.5 million went into energy efficiency projects, around CHF 16.9 million into renewable energy projects and around CHF 2 million into projects in the area of social sciences.
+Of the CHF 35.3 million spent by the SFOE in 2018, around CHF 18.5 million went to energy efficiency projects, around CHF 16.9 million to renewable energy projects and around CHF 2 million to projects in the humanities and social sciences.sciences.